databonsai/databonsai/README.md

 ## Features

--   Categorization / Transformation of data using LLMs
--   Decomposition of data into structured formats using LLMs
+-   Suite of tools for data processing using LLMs including categorization, transformation, and decomposition
 -   Validation of LLM outputs
+-   Batch processing for token savings
 -   Retry logic with exponential backoff for handling rate limits and transient errors